Packing six T-joins in plane graphs

 We finish this subsection with an observation on faces around $3$-faces adjacent to trigons.

-\begin{lemma} A minimal counterexample $G$ does not contain a vertex $v_1$ incident with mutually adjacent $3$-face $f_3$ and dangerous a $5$-face $f_5$, a bigon contained in $f_3$ but not in $f_5$, and a trigon $t$ contained in $f_5$ such that $t$ is $f_5$-incident to a bigon. \end{lemma}
+\begin{lemma} A minimal counterexample $G$ does not contain a vertex $v_1$ incident with mutually adjacent $3$-face $f_3$ and a dangerous $5$-face $f_5$, a bigon adjacent to $f_3$ but not to $f_5$, and a trigon $t$ adjacent to $f_5$. \end{lemma}

 \begin{proof} Let $v_2$ be the other vertex contained in $t$, let $v_3$, $v_4$ and $v_5$ be the other vertices of $f_5$ (in this order) and let $v_6$ be the remaining vertex of $f_3$.
 Also see Figure~\ref{fig-35-face-bigon-trigon}.

-Assume first that $f_5$ is adjacent to a trigon between the vertices $v_3$ and $v_4$.
+Note that $f_3$ is not adjacent to a trigon by Lemma~\ref{lm-3-face-trigon}.

 Let $G'$ be the graph obtained from $G$ by the $v_1v_2v_3v_4v_5v_6$-swap.
-By the minimality of $G$ (none of the affected multigons has order four in $G$ by Lemma~\ref{lm-face-quadragon}) and Lemma~\ref{lm-swap}, the graph $G'$ has a $6$-edge-coloring.
+By the minimality of $G$ and Lemma~\ref{lm-swap}, the graph $G'$ has a $6$-edge-coloring.
 Let $C$ be the set of colors assigned to the four edges between $v_1$ and $v_2$ in $G'$.
 Both the colors of the edges between $v_5$ and $v_6$ are in $C$: the two colors not contained in $C$ are assigned to the edges $v_1v_6$ and $v_1v_5$ and thus the two edges between $v_5$ and $v_6$ cannot have either of these two colors.

 At least three of the colors from $C$ are used on the edges of the quadragon between $v_3$ and $v_4$ in $G'$.
 Hence, there is a color $c$ assigned to an edge between $v_1$ and $v_2$, an edge between $v_3$ and $v_4$, and an edge between $v_5$ and $v_6$.
-Remove the three edges colored with $c$ between these pairs of vertices and insert the edges of $G$ missing in $G'$.
-Coloring the new edges with $c$ yields a $6$-edge-coloring of $G$.
+Remove the three edges colored with $c$ between these three pairs of vertices and insert the edges of $G$ missing in $G'$.
+Coloring the new edges with $c$ yields a $6$-edge-coloring of $G$. \end{proof}